paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-101-justice-system-improvement.md

 Subsecs. (g), (h).
 Pub.
 L. 100–690, § 6105(b), added subsecs. (g) and (h).

+#### Effective Date of 2025 Amendment
+Pub.
+L. 119–60, div.
+H, title LXXXII, § 8204(b), Dec.
+18, 2025, 139 Stat.
+1846, provided that: “(1) In general.—Except as provided in paragraph (2), the amendments made by this section [amending this section] shall—“(A) take effect on the date of enactment of this Act [Dec.
+18, 2025] ; and “(B) apply to any matter—“(i) pending before the Bureau of Justice Assistance or otherwise on the date of enactment of this Act; or “(ii) filed (consistent with pre-existing effective dates) or accruing after the date of enactment of this Act. “(2) Exceptions.—The amendment made by this section shall apply to any action taken against a retired law enforcement officer described in section 1201(p) of title I of the Omnibus Crime Control and Safe Streets Act of 1968 [[34 U.S.C.
+10281(p)(3)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section10281/p/3&num=0&edition=prelim)] (as added by this Act) on or after January 1, 2012.”

 #### Effective Date of 2022 Amendment
 Pub.
 L. 117–172, § 3(b), Aug.
 16, 2022, 136 Stat.
 2099, provided that: “(1) In general.—Except as provided in paragraph (2), the amendments made by this section [amending this section] shall—“(A) take effect on the date of enactment of this Act [Aug.
 16, 2022]; and “(B) apply to any matter pending, before the Bureau of Justice Assistance or otherwise, on the date of enactment of this Act, or filed (consistent with pre-existing effective dates) or accruing after that date. “(2) Exceptions.—The amendments made by this section shall apply to any action taken by a public safety officer described in paragraph (3) of section 1201(o) of title I of the Omnibus Crime Control and Safe Streets Act of 1968 [[34 U.S.C.
 10281](./chapter-101-justice-system-improvement.md#section-10281)(o)(3)] (as added by this Act) that occurred on or after January 1, 2019.”